How to Model Retrofitting

 Model Structure

-For simplicity, the example model spans 20 hour with an hourly resolution for both operationa and investment.
-Investment decisions are modelled as continuous value by defining the paramter unit_investment_variable_type="unitinvestmentvariabletypecontinuous".
+For simplicity, the example model spans 20 hour with an hourly resolution for both operations and investment.
+Investment decisions are modelled as continuous value by defining the parameter investment_variable_type = linear.

 The complete model configuration is provided below: Complete model specification